ktrnthsnr/weather-by-city/README.md

 ﻿# Weather by City

 ## Description
-Weather dashboard searching by city
+Weather dashboard by city

 ## Built With
 * API
 * JavaScript
 * HTML
 * CSS
+* getbootstrap.com

 ## Site and Repo location